NVIDIA/NVFlare/README.md

   * Logging Configuration: each site can now define its own logging configuration for system generated log messages.

 * [Federated XGBoost](<https://github.com/NVIDIA/NVFlare/tree/main/examples/xgboost>) --
-  We developed federated XGBoost for data scientists to perform traditional machine learning.
+  We developed federated XGBoost for data scientists to perform machine learning on tabular data with popular tree-based method.
 In this release, we provide several approaches for the horizontal federated XGBoost algorithms.
-  * Histogram-based Collaboration -- leverages newly added XGBoost open-source distributed XGBoost training algorithm to operate in a federated manner.
+  * Histogram-based Collaboration -- leverages newly added XGBoost open-source distributed XGBoost training algorithm to operate in a federated manner achieving identical results as centralized training (trees trained on global data information).
   * Tree-based Collaboration -- individual trees are independently trained on each client's local data without aggregating the global sample gradient histogram information.
   Trained trees are collected and passed to the server / other clients for aggregation and further boosting rounds.